-*- coding: utf-8 -*-

 if background_data is not None:

-background = geo.load_any(background_data)
+background = geo.load(background_data)

 # Clip background to plot extent if possible